openMF/mifos-documentation/payment-hub-ee/overview/installation-instructions.md

   * Kibana
   * Zeebe Operate monitoring UI

+Each of these components has a git repository in https://github.com/openMF, containing source code and Dockerfiles.

+Each component will contain a Jenkinsfile containing tasks related to deployment.
+Refer to this to understand the build steps of each project.

+Most components will also have a Dockerfile.
+After building the image, you may wish to host these docker images in a local docker registry.
+This can be done using docker locally per https://docs.docker.com/registry/deploying/, once you make sure that whatever domain name you use is available via DNS, or a local entry in /etc/hosts.

+If you wish to setup a local maven repository to host ph-ee-connector-common, this page describes how to set one up using nginx: https://stackoverflow.com/questions/13834141/create-local-maven-repository

 Certainly all these components have various Kubernetes objects \(ReplicationSets, Services, Ingresses, etc\).
 The Helm chart wraps all this complexity into a single package and allows a single-command deployment, as we will see very soon.

 ## First deployment